 Once you’ve taken a moment to admire your handiwork (it looks so pretty, right?!), spray a light, even coat of the sealer over each photo/tile.
 You might spray some test paper at first to make sure you get the hang of even spraying.
 Now you’re ready to hang your photo display!
 To simplify this, we cut out templates for each tile out of contractor paper, and I marked a nail hole in each one where appropriate.

-Since Cory graphed this all out and was willing to hang it for me (it was late, I was desperately trying to get some other work done before the next morning, and I was, admittedly, getting a bit cranky… sorry, babe!), I let him work his magic.
+Since Cory graphed this all out and was willing to hang the photo display for me (it was late, I was desperately trying to get some other work done before the next morning, and I was, admittedly, getting a bit cranky… sorry, babe!), I let him work his magic.
 He found the center of the space we were hanging in, taped the central tile’s template on the wall, then measured the appropriate distance from nail hole to nail hole in the center row.
 He worked outward from there in the same manner, measuring and leveling as he went.

 Once he had the template up, he put nails in where they were marked, and we replaced the contractor paper templates with our photo tiles and rearranged until we liked the overall look!
 Now, every day when I go to practice or teach, I can’t help but smile at the lovely lilies on my wall!
 They’re just such happy flowers!